Complete Guide to Kaymakli Underground City [2023 Edition]

 History of Kaymakli Underground City

 In Cappadocia, there are 36 underground cities that were excavated as early as the Hittite period.
-Some of the largest ones include Kaymakli Underground City and Derinkuyu Underground City
+Some of the largest ones include Kaymakli Underground City and Derinkuyu Underground City.
+Today, there are estimated to be more than 200 underground cities across Central Anatolia.

 The Kaymakli Underground City, formerly known as Enegup, was built under the Citadel of Kaymakli.
-It was constructed by the Phrygians in the 7th and 8th centuries BCE.
+It was believed to have been constructed by the Hittites and Phrygians (Greeks) in the 7th and 8th centuries BCE.
 The idea behind the underground cities was to offer protection from foreign invaders.

 Rooms inside Kaymakli Underground City

-In 1923, the cities were abandoned after a population exchange happened between Turkey and Greece.
+In 1923 in the early 20th century, the cities were abandoned after a population exchange happened between Turkey and Greece.
 In 1963, they were rediscovered and opened to the public as a tourist attraction.
 It became a UNESCO World Heritage Site in 1985.

 Inside the underground city, there are nearly one hundred tunnels that go down for eight levels, though only four are open to the public today.

-It’s estimated to go as far down as 20 meters (66ft) underground, with the wealthiest families living on the top surface and the lower class living on the lower levels.
+It’s estimated to go as far down as 20 meters (66ft) underground, with the wealthiest families living on the first floor and the lower class living on the lower levels.
 They say that 3,500 people lived in the tunnels when the city was first created, including all of their livestock and food.

-There were not just houses built in the city, but cellars, stables, bakeries, and chapels.
+There were not just houses built in the city, but wineries and wine cellars, kitchens, churches, stables, stables, bakeries, and more.
 Ventilation shafts were also created to allow plenty of oxygen to reach the lower levels.
 They used large round boulders as doors, in case the city came under attack.

-Today, there are still local people in Cappadocia who use the tunnels as cellars, storage areas, and stables.
+Today, there are still local people in Cappadocia who use the tunnels as cellars, storage rooms, and stables.

 Kaymakli Vs Derinkuyu

-There are 200 underground cities in Cappadocia but only two are open to the public.
-Derinkuyu and Kaymakli.
+Thanks to the soft volcanic rock in the region, there are 200 underground cities in Cappadocia.
+Two of the biggest and oldest are open to the public – Derinkuyu and Kaymakli.
 The difference is that Derinkuyu is much bigger.
 It goes down to about 60 meters (197ft) and reaches 11 levels, so it’s twice as big as Kaymakli.
 It also was capable of housing a whopping 20,000 people in its prime.

 Derinkuyu is slightly newer than Kaymakli, having been built during the Byzantine era as a way to hide from Muslim Arabs during the Arab-Byzantine war of 780-1180 BCE.
 However, it’s the deepest underground city you can visit in Cappadocia but only half the city is open to visitors.

 Kaymakli’s tunnels are much narrower, steeper, and smaller (if you’re tall, you may need to duck down).
-If you’re claustrophobic, you probably won’t like either underground city, but Kaymakli is a little bit more of a tighter squeeze.
+If you’re claustrophobic, you probably won’t like either underground city, but Kaymakli is a little bit more of a tighter squeeze with low ceilings.

 A room inside Kaymakli Underground City

-The passages are wider, in fact, it’s the widest underground city of them all, so it gives the illusion of space even though it’s underground.
+The corridors are wider, in fact, it’s the widest underground city of them all, so it gives the illusion of space even though it’s underground.

 If you want to see the oldest underground city, head to Kaymakli, if you’re not a fan of small, tight spaces, head to Derinkuyu.